ldtteam/MinecoloniesWiki/source/tutorials/tutorial.md

 ### Step 1

 Get enough materials and craft your Supply ship/Camp in a crafting table.
-Now place it with the building tool or by right clicking a block with it to place your Supply Ship/Camp (which you can use as shelter, warehouse or even as materials to give to your builder).
-It will also give you a chest with your Town Hall block and a Building Tool after placement.
+Now place it with the <a href="#build_tool">Build Tool</a> or by right clicking a block with it to place your Supply Ship/Camp (which you can use as shelter, warehouse or even as materials to give to your builder).
+It will also give you a chest with your Town Hall block and a Build Tool after placement.

 - **Hint:** Meanwhile, gather as many materials as possible to be able to give them to your builder when he starts building.
 He will be asking you for all kinds of materials he will need for each building or upgrade, depending on the style of building you have chosen.
 Mainly wood, cobblestone and torches for the starter builds.
 Further upgrades will require more elaborate materials.

 ### Step 2

 After you have carefully decided where you want to place your Town Hall (Remember, the position where you placed the Town Hall block will be the center of your Town's protected area.
 Once placed, the area will be set and cannot be changed).
-Use your Building Tool to place the Town Hall block, once you "commit" to the placement of the Town Hall, the Town hall block will be set and your Citizens will automagically appear.
+Use your <a href="#build_tool">Build Tool</a> to place the Town Hall block, once you "commit" to the placement of the Town Hall, the Town hall block will be set and your Citizens will automagically appear.
 You can right click the Town Hall block to look at its graphical user interface.

 ### Town Hall GUI